BioEngLowCostGaitLab/gait-lab/tracking/README.md

 We track the markers to determine joint angles.
 Joint angles are import for diagnosising neurological disorders, issues with prosthetics.

 In order to get accurate continuous joint angles, we need to know a 3D continous path.
 To map the markers accurately to a 3D position: two continous 2D paths from different camera angles are required.
-Using vector mathematics, we can find where the mackers are in 3D fro the two 2D sequences.
+Using vector mathematics, we can find where the mackers are in 3D from the two 2D sequences.

 ### How it works: